dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 ## Configuring the SSL certificate {#submit}

-[Select the SSL certificate email approver](/articles/selecting-ssl-certificates-email/) and submit your certificate for validation.
+[Select the SSL certificate validation email](/articles/ssl-certificates-email-validation/#select-email) and submit your certificate for validation.

 <warning>
-The approver email must be a valid recipient, an email will be sent to validate the certificate.
+The validation email must be a valid recipient, an email will be sent to validate the certificate.
 [Learn more about email validation](/articles/ssl-certificates-email-validation/).
 </warning>

 ## Approving the SSL certificate {#approve}